Code-Institute-Submissions/school_donations-4/README.md

 	- We use **Bootstrap** to give our project a simple, responsive layout in combination with keen-dashboards.css
 - [intro.js](http://introjs.com/)
 	- assign an interactive onboarding tutorial to our graphs and display helpful information to the user who is going to use the dashboard

+## Modifications

+### Enhancements and changes were made to the original project:
+- These were namely in the choice of fields and the associated data visualisation
+- 'Primary Subject Area' is used for the Pie Chart instead of 'Funding Status'
+- I opted to use an interactive Choropleth Map in place of a drop down box to provide a more visually appealing, more dynamic and more informative representation of Donations by State
+- This was partly inspired and assisted by an online tutorial from [adilmoujahid.com](http://adilmoujahid.com/posts/2015/01/interactive-data-visualization-d3-dc-python-mongodb/)
+- This created the added benefit of making use of the queue.js function